stujones11/micronode/README.txt

 Configuration
 =============

-Micronode can be configured be including a file called micronode.conf in the micronode directory.
+Micronode can be configured by including a file called micronode.conf in the micronode directory.

 See https://github.com/stujones11/micronode/blob/master/micronode.conf.example